SAFE-Stack/docs/docs/recipes/javascript/third-party-react-package.md

 ```
 The reason for using `importDefault` is the documentation for the component uses a default export "ReactSpeedometer".
 Please find a list of common import statetments at the end of this recipe

-As a quick check to ensure that the library is being imported in and we have no typos you can console.log the following at the top of the view function
+As a quick check to ensure that the library is being imported and we have no typos you can `console.log` the following at the top within the view function
 ```fsharp
 Browser.Dom.console.log("REACT-D3-IMPORT", importDefault "react-d3-speedometer")
 ```